BettercareHealth/bettercare/intrapartum-care/test-6.md

 	*	It should not be done as physical contact with the patient should be avoided.
 	*	The pain impulses from the uterus and cervix are experienced as less painful if the patient’s lower back is rubbed.
 	*	There is no physiological reason why rubbing the patient’s back should relieve labour pains.
-9. Hydroxyzine (Aterax) or promethazine (Phenegan) should always be given together with pethidine for the relief of pain during labour because:
+9. Hydroxyzine (Aterax) or promethazine (Phenergan) should always be given together with pethidine for the relief of pain during labour because:
 	*	They have a tranquillising effect.
 	*	They decrease nausea and vomiting which are common side effects of pethidine.
 	*	They increase the analgesic effect of pethidine.